 Geocentric and Heliocentric parallax

 We now use the Earth itself as a base.
-Take a photo two times in one night.
+Take a photo at two different times in one night.

 The distance between two positions of the same observer during one night is used as the base.
 Nearby stars appear to move more than stars further away.
 The distance between the two positions can be calculated from the time difference between the two observations, accounting for the rotation of the Earth.

 Note that in this diagram the base could never be the complete diameter of the Earth because it would require the observer to see below the horizon.

 Here we use the distance from Earth to the Sun as the base.
 Take a photo of the night sky in two different seasons, about half a year apart.
 The orbit of the earth around the sun is used as the base.